Joshua Caldwell: Biography

-Layover had its world premiere at the 2014 Seattle International Film Festival on May 30, 2014 to a sell out crowd.
-The film was one of twelve features nominated for the festival's New American Cinema award.
-On June 4, 2014, the film had its California premiere at the Dances With Films festival in L.A.
-The film has received a warm reception and much of its notice is due to the small budget used to produce it.
-Websites like NoFilmSchool and Slashfilm have featured the film as an example of excellent filmmaking on a minuscule budget.

-Layover is the first film in a planned three-part series called the LAX trilogy.
-Centered around characters who pass through Los Angeles International Airport, the films themselves are all very different, in terms of tone and genre.
-The second film, Assassin and the third film, Ten, are scheduled to be shot in winter 2016.

 Caldwell directed the entire first season of the new Hulu show South Beach.
 Starring Jacqueline M Wood, Manny Montana, Jordi Vilasuso and Ana Vilafane the six-episode series, set in the affluent Miami neighborhood, follows the aftermath of a murder that appears to signal the return of a serial killer thought to have been killed two decades earlier.
 As the investigation proceeds, a complex web of crime, greed and betrayal ties together rival drug lords, bitter conflicts within the music industry, local politics and law enforcement.

-In 2016, Caldwell directed his second feature Be Somebody starring social media star Matthew Espinosa and Sarah Jeffrey.
-The film was produced by Studio 71 and released in theaters and on Digital HD by Paramount Pictures.
+In 2016, Caldwell directed his second feature Be Somebody starring Matthew Espinosa and Sarah Jeffrey.

 In 2017, Caldwell's third feature film Negative was released.
 The film stars Katia Winter, Simon Quarterman and Sebastian Roche.
 Set in the American southwest the film follows Natalie, a former British spy who flees Los Angeles for Phoenix after a deal with a cartel goes wrong.
-She's joined by Hollis, a street photographer who has put his life at risk by taking Natalie's photo at the wrong time and in the wrong place.
+She is joined by Hollis, a street photographer who has put his life at risk by taking Natalie's photo at the wrong time and in the wrong place.
 The film was released by MarVista Entertainment.

 In 2019, Caldwell wrote and directed the heist thriller film Infamous starring Bella Thorne and Jake Manley.
 The film was released on June 12, 2020.